-Care for caregivers the subject of next Veterans Coffeebouse

-PUTNAM - The Danielson Veterans Coffeehouse will discuss support to the caregiver caring for someone 65 or older they live with and care for.
+Care for caregivers the subject of next Veterans Coffeehouse PUTNAM - The Danielson Veterans Coffeehouse will discuss support to the caregiver caring for someone 65 or older they live with and care for.
 The caregiver can be paid a tax free payment monthly and have supports by a RN and SW.
 This is a Medicaid based program so the 65 or older consumer would have to be eligible. ...sponsored by Candice Smith.

-By your side

-At Caregiver Homes, we stand alongside caregivers, providing the support and reassurance needed to make a fulltime commitment to caring for an elder or person with disabilities at home.

-How it works

-It begins with a dedicated care team, including a nurse and care manager, who assess your family's specific needs.
+By your side At Caregiver Homes, we stand alongside caregivers, providing the support and reassurance needed to make a fulltime commitment to caring for an elder or person with disabilities at home.
+How it works It begins with a dedicated care team, including a nurse and care manager, who assess your family's specific needs.
 The care team works closely with you and your loved one to create a personalized care plan that addresses the needs of everyone involved.
 Through frequent visits and ongoing communication, they help you solve day-to-day challenges and anticipate and prepare for what's ahead.
-In order to keep care teams informed and involved each day, caregivers fill out a quick electronic note in our easyto-use, Web-based, care-management system.
+In order to keep care teams informed and involved each day, caregivers fill out a quick electronic note in our easy-to-use, Web-based, care-management system.
 These notes are monitored by care teams daily, to ensure they can help maintain the highest level of quality care possible.
 To support your commitment to fulltime caregiving, Caregiver Homes will provide you with a modest daily cash stipend.

-Determining eligibility

-To qualify for Caregiver Homes, the person receiving care must be eligible for Medicaid, need 24-hour, live-in care and require help with one or more daily activities, such as:
+Determining eligibility To qualify for Caregiver Homes, the person receiving care must be eligible for Medicaid, need 24-hour, live-in care and require help with one or more daily activities, such as: Bathing Dressing Walking Transferring (helping to get in/out of bed) of bed) Toileting Eating Open to all veterans July 20 at the Elks Club, Putnam.

-- Bathing

-- Dressing

-- Walking

-Transferring (helping to get in/out of bed)

-Toileting

-Eating

-Open to all veterans July 20 at the Elks Club, Putnam.
 Open at 8:30 p.m.; program stats at 9 p.m.
+RIT students named to Dean's List for spring semester ROCHESTER, N.Y. - Rochester Institute of Technology announces its spring 2021 Dean's List!
+Undergraduate students are eligible for Dean's List if their GPA is greater than or equal to 3.40 for nine credit hours of traditionally graded coursework; they do not have any grades of "Incomplete," NE, D, or F; and they have registered for, and completed, at least 12 credit hours.
+Chris Cheney of Woodstock, who is in the computing security program.
+Shane McCarthy of Woodstock, who is in the physics program.